E10 series exterior

 However, it has been announced that the maximum speed of the E10 series will remain at 320 km/h, the same as the E5 series

-However, even though the maximum speed remains the same, the running performance is not exactly the same as the E5 series.
+However, even though the top speed remains the same, the running performance is not exactly the same as the E5 series.

-The braking performance has been improved, shortening the braking distance by 15% compared to the E5 series.
+Braking performance has been improved, and the braking distance has been shortened by 15% compared to the E5 series.

-safety has been improved by adopting lateral dampers that absorb vibrations in the event of an earthquake and prevent derailment and damage to the carriages .
+by adopting lateral dampers that absorb tremors during earthquakes and prevent derailment and damage to the trainsafety has been enhanced.

 Another feature is that it has improved energy-saving performance through the adoption of new technologies and new materials